kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 In *iam-payer-account-trust-primary-account.json*, replace `SUB_ACCOUNT_222222222` with the account number of the account where the Kubecost primary cluster will run.

-In the same location where your downloaded configuration files are, run the following command to create the appropriate policy (`jq` is not required):
+In the same location as your downloaded configuration files, run the following command to create the appropriate policy (`jq` is not required):

 {% code overflow="wrap" %}
 ```sh